headuck/GoOutWithDuck/README.md

 It has the following features:
 * Open source.
 No privacy concerns.
-* Scans "LeaveHomeSafe" QR Code to record visits
+* Scans "LeaveHomeSafe" QR Code to record visits.
+Supports auto checkout
 * Allows check in of multiple venues at the same time (e.g. restaurant inside shopping malls)
-* Allow saving of bookmark and pinning of bookmark for frequently visited venues
+* Allows saving of bookmark and pinning of bookmark for frequently visited venues
-* Allow viewing of visit history
+* Allows viewing / editing / deleting of visit history
 * Easy removal of wrong check-ins

 Work in progress
-* Edit and deletion of records
-* Auto leave
 * Manual entry of license no. of taxi and other public transports
 * Download confirmed case and issue notifications
 * Set retention period for records